Packing Tape 101

 Packing Tape/Packaging Tape- Considered a pressure-sensitive tape used in a wide variety of applications, commonly used for sealing boxes and packages for shipments.
 The most common widths are two to three inches wide and made from polypropylene or polyester backing.
 Other pressure sensitive tapes include:

 Gaffers Tape- A heavy fabric or plastic tape.
-Commonly used in the entertainment industry to hold down cables and chords.
+They are commonly used in the entertainment industry to hold down cables and chords.
 The adhesive leaves little residue and removes cleanly from objects.

 Duct Tape- Has a plastic-coated fabric backing and a strong adhesive.
-Often used by people who need a strong and versatile tape that can be easily torn by hand.
+They are often used by people who need a versatile and robust tape that can be easily torn by hand.

 Masking Tape- Used for painting and protecting surfaces that should not be painted.
 Usually consists of a paper backing and an easy to remove adhesive.